nadelicious/sample_node_app/README.md

 #### NOTE

 * This node application  is not already finished but it is working according to its functionalities.
-* There are some minor touches and algorithms need to be added. :)
+* There are some minor touches and algorithms( e.g redirections, trappings etc.) need to be added. :)
 * Design is not already finalized. :) (very very busy)